Excited for move-in day? As you start prepping for your move, here are some tips on how to make your living space greener.

 - Choose LED or CFL light bulbs: These light bulbs can help reduce the use of electricity.
 They use about 25-80% less energy and last 3-25 times longer than traditional light bulbs.
 Turn these off when not in use, or better yet, use natural light!

 - Turn off power strips: Plug your appliances into power strips which can be easily switched off when not in use.
-Make sure to follow Chapman guidelines; extension cords and multi-plugs are not allowed.

 - Wash full laundry loads: Each washing machine uses an average of 41 gallons of water.
 Do laundry when you accumulate a full load, and air-dry your clothes.